 Using Microsoft Windows properly implies performing some administrative tasks.
-Some of these must be run only once (creating system repair disc or setting local security policy) while several others require on-demand approach (managing users or checking event logs).
+Some of these must be run only once (creating System Repair Disc or setting Local Security Policy), while several others require on-demand approach (managing users or checking event logs).

 In all Windows versions, Configure System Restore to have restore points available in case of problems.

 In Windows Professional, Business and Ultimate editions, configure Local Security Policy to be sure all required application, system and security events are logged.
 Home and Basic editions do not allow policy configuration, but the policy itself is properly set.
-Use Event Viewer to view the logs.